Gamification of driver behaviour

 Lastly, and perhaps most important in terms of achieving employee buy-in, is visibility and transparency.
 It is pertinent to the success of gamification that people understand exactly what data is being collected, how it is being used and confidence is instilled that it won't be handed over to third parties or jeopardise jobs.
 An effective way to achieve this transparency is opening up communication early on and guiding employees through the process.
 If they understand the technology and tracking ability, and questions/concerns are alleviated during infancy stages, there is a higher chance of successful uptake.

-With millennials, who have grown up in a tech-savvy environment, now forming a large part of the workforce, offering gamification can be an effective way to get them engaged with their jobs and with an organisation as a whole.
-As an increasing number of companies start offering these types of programs and embedding them into the culture, it's important to stay ahead of the trend and continue innovating not only from an employee-benefit perspective but also from an operational expense point-of-view.
+Additionally, as millennials—who thrive in tech-savvy environments—comprise a growing segment of the workforce, gamification can significantly enhance their engagement and satisfaction within the organisation.
+It's important to stay ahead of the trend and continue innovating not only from an employee-benefit perspective but also from an operational expense point-of-view.

 While tracking driving behaviour and encouraging healthy competition can seem fun, it's important to keep a balance between responsible monitoring and "big brother" undertones.
 Technology is a blessing and a curse in this respect, with many individuals nowadays worrying about how their data is being used and how much information is stored by an organisation.
 As mentioned, this concern can be alleviated by being completely transparent about the data stored and how it will be used.
 Furthermore, ensuring that healthy competition does not turn into aggressive egos and pose a human resources risk within an organisation is also something to consider.
 Keeping things light-hearted and fun is key when it comes to reducing this risk, as well as highlighting possible concerns early on to employees and reminding that bullying behaviour will not be tolerated.
 Engaging HR departments to help craft these messages and provide avenues of communication is highly recommended.